snozbot/fungus/Docs/fungus_lua/lua_overview.md

 FungusLua is a simple way to embed Lua scripting into your Unity project.
 Lua is an easy to learn scripting language so it's a great way to empower artists, writers and designers to use more of the power of Unity.

 At its core, FungusLua allows you to control any Unity object from Lua script.
-It has useful utilities for using Fungus flowcharts and dialogs, persisting variables between scene loads, localization, and working with the Unity Test Tools.
+It has useful utilities for using %Fungus flowcharts and dialogs, persisting variables between scene loads, localization, and working with the Unity Test Tools.

-We made FungusLua in response to requests from the Fungus community for a way to script Fungus commands from a text file or spreadsheet.
+We made FungusLua in response to requests from the %Fungus community for a way to script %Fungus commands from a text file or spreadsheet.
 We figured that if people are going to be writing commands in text files, why not go all the way and add a powerful embedded scripting language?

-FungusLua comes as part of the [Fungus asset] available on the Unity Asset Store.
+FungusLua comes as part of the [%Fungus asset] available on the Unity Asset Store.

 # Tutorial Video